 - Take a positioned, embodied approach to self-reflectivity

-Each PART is expected to take 3-5 hours to complete on average.
+Each PART is expected to take three to five hours to complete on average.

 The course is priced at £399 for non-members and £199 for Race Reflections’ members.
 Early birds discounts will be offered.
 The course will be available towards the end of 2020.
 Please contact us (email@example.com) or use the form below to register your interest and we will let you know when registration opens.